rladomingo/awesome-todo/README.md

    If succesfully done, you should see a new prompt prepended with `(venv)`.
 3. Install the latest dependencies by typing the command `pip install -r requirements.txt`.
 4. Run server using this command `python .\server\index.py`.

+## Setup client

+1. Go to client using this command `cd client`.
+2. Install dependencies `npm install`.
-5. Run client using this command `npm run dev`.
+3. Start the client `npm run dev`.